attribyte/pubsubhub/README.md

 ##About

 A framework for building a [pubsubhub](https://pubsubhubbub.googlecode.com/git/pubsubhubbub-core-0.4.html).
-A fully-functional implementation that uses [MySQL](http://www.mysql.com/) is included.
-A barely tested (OK.
-Untested.) notification component is included that uses [Redis](http://redis.io/) queues to store notifications to allow cooperating hubs.
+No particular database is required to use it.
+However, a fully-functional implementation that uses [MySQL](http://www.mysql.com/) for subscription storage is included in the distribution.

 ##Building